project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/148-johannes-quodt-on-making-the-first-regenerative-and-biodegradable-luxury-leather-shoe.md

 ---
-title: 148 Johannes Quodt on making the first regenerative and biodegradable luxury leather shoe
+title: 148 Johannes Quodt On Making The First Regenerative And Biodegradable Luxury Leather Shoe
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2022-01-18)